2025 Edition

 If you're an entrepreneur in Spain (or outside of Europe) and you're involved in digital businesses with a global clientele, you might be interested to know that there's a legal structure that can offer you many advantages: the LLC. 🙌

-The LLC is a limited liability company that is created in the United States and that allows you to save taxes, protect your assets and simplify your management. 💸
+The LLC is a limited liability company that is created in the United States and that allows you Optimize your management, boost your growth and safeguard your resources.

 But not all activities are suitable for an LLC.
 There are some profiles that can benefit more from this option than others.
 These are: